Our 50 Best Christmas Recipes

 What better way to finish off a hearty meal than with a warm slice of banana bread, right out of the oven?
 Serve up after dinner while sipping on coffee and tea as all the little ones at your gathering unwrap their gifts.

 Get our recipe for Banana Bread.

 Crispiest Stuffed Chicken

-Now, this is a way for your dinner guests to feel like they're in an actual restaurant.
+Now, this is a way for your family members to feel like they're in a restaurant.
 Here, crispy stuffed chicken breast is filled with veggies and pine nuts for an upscale meal that's surprisingly easy to perfect.

 Get our recipe for the Crispiest Stuffed Chicken.